luatnc87/robust-data-analytics-platform-with-duckdb-dbt-iceberg/README.md

           external_location: "read_csv('../../data/survey_results_public.csv', AUTO_DETECT=TRUE)" # automatically parser and detect schema
           formatter: oldstyle
 ```
-## Defining models
+## Building models
-In this guide, we only define a very simple model, because data is ready to visualize on Superset.
+For demonstration purposes only, we have created a very simple model with the following content:
 ```sql
 {{ config(materialized='table') }}